drduh/macOS-Security-and-Privacy-Guide/README.md

 If a program is not available through the App Store, consider using [Homebrew](https://brew.sh/).

-> [!WARNING]
+> [!IMPORTANT]
-> Homebrew requests "App Management" (or "Full Disk Access") permission to Terminal.
-> This is risky: any non-sandboxed application can execute code with Terminal's [TCC permissions](https://eclecticlight.co/2025/11/08/explainer-permissions-privacy-and-tcc/) by adding a malicious command to the shell configuration.
-> Treat granting App Management or Full Disk Access permissions as equivalent to disabling TCC protections for processes that can control or execute commands through Terminal.
+> Some Homebrew installation or management workflows may prompt for App Management or [Full Disk Access](https://eclecticlight.co/2025/11/08/explainer-permissions-privacy-and-tcc/).
+Grant these permissions only when necessary: they can substantially expand the access available to commands run through Terminal.

 Remember to periodically run `brew upgrade` on trusted and secure networks to download and install software updates.
 To get information on a package before installation, run `brew info <package>` and check its formula online.
 You may also wish to enable [additional security options](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/138), such as `HOMEBREW_NO_INSECURE_REDIRECT=1`